siriusctrl/UniPublic/CS/week11.md

   - Both virtual and physical address spaces split into fixed size pages
     - MMU can map any virtual page onto any physical page
     - Physical pages are also called **page frames**
-  - Pages may move between disk and memory any number of times during the life of a process
+  - Pages may move between disk and memory any number of times during the life of a process.
     - Pages notionally all start out on disk
-    - it may be put in a **different page frame** after move back from memory.
+    - It may be put in a **different page frame** after move back from memory.
   - Each process is always allocated a whole number of pages
   - However, the amount of memory a process needs is rarely an exact multiple of the page size
     - Paging wastes a fraction of a page for each process